The two terms actually describe two very different things. Asexual refers to sexual attraction, whereas aromantic refers to romantic attractions.

 Aromantics usually consider themselves to be naturally aromantic, and that it’s not a personal choice they’ve made.
-It’s not that they lack the ability of making emotional connections, as they can often have such connections in non-romantic relationships, but they just don’t feel the need to connect romantically with anyone.
+It’s not that they lack the ability to make emotional connections, as they can often have such connections in non-romantic relationships, but they just don’t feel the need to connect romantically with anyone.
 They fulfill their emotional needs in platonic ways instead.

 An aromantic can identify as any sexual orientation.
 The aromantic identity is one of many romantic identities, including biromantic, heteroromantic, homoromantic, panromantic, polyromantic, gray-romantic, and demiromantic.